Tag: comics studies

 Closer view of fold-out art work of Sacco's The Great War (Photo-© 2014 Michael Hill).

-Closer view of fold-out display of Sacco’s The Great War (Photo-© 2014 Dr. Michael Hill).
+Closer view of fold-out display of Sacco’s The Great War (Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).

-The panels above show the trenches and the movement of the soldiers from them into the hostilities of ‘No Man’s Land’, their exposure to artillery attacks and its associated schrapnel, plus machine gun and rifle fire.
+The panels above show the trenches and the movement of the soldiers into the hostilities of ‘No Man’s Land’.
+This includes their exposure to artillery attacks and its associated schrapnel, plus machine gun and rifle fire.

 Sacco being interviewed on site of The Great War exhibition.
 (Photo-© 2014 Michael Hill).

 Sacco being interviewed on site of The Great War exhibition.
-(Photo-© 2014 Dr. Michael Hill).
+(Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).

-On the other hand the war comics art by Jacques Tardi was exhibited indoors.
-Low level lighting created a sombre mood appropriate to the theme and also perhaps to protect the original art work that showed corrections such as the whiting-out of errant black border lines and some alignment and registration marks.
-This was the original art on display, not it’s cleaned up and reduced size reproduction as seen in the published comics.
+By comparison, the war comics art of Jacques Tardi were exhibited indoors.
+Low level lighting created a sombre mood appropriate to the theme.
+It also perhaps protected the original art work from exposure.
+Corrections such as the whiting-out of errant black border lines and some alignment and registration marks were visible.
+This was the original art on display!
+It was not it’s cleaned up and reduced size reproduction as seen in the published comics.

 Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-© 2014 Michael Hill).

-Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-© 2014 Dr. Michael Hill).
+Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).

 Image from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-© 2014 Michael Hill).

-Image from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-© 2014 Dr. Michael Hill).
+Image from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).

-The work, titled Landscape of Death, was very bleak, expressing the agony of those who fought in World War I. Many of the images were painful to view such as soldiers’ bodies being torn apart by flying pieces of shredded metal, lacerated, disfigured or rendered limbless, and with some surviving in this state.
+The work, titled Landscape of Death, was bleak, expressing the agony of those who fought in World War I. Many of the images were painful to view.
+These included soldiers’ bodies torn apart by flying pieces of shredded metal.
+They were lacerated, disfigured or rendered limbless, with some surviving in this state.

 Image from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-© 2014 Michael Hill).

-Image from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-© 2014 Dr. Michael Hill).
+Image from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).

 Image from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-© 2014 Michael Hill).

-Images from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-© 2014 Dr. Michael Hill).
+Images from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).

-Exhibited in a darkened theatre inside the Civic Centre, the low level of the light created a reverence for the images as well as a canopy of protection for the original art work as protection from fading.
-The work was housed in a series of narrow wooden walled and roofed walkthroughs with some shapes cut into the walls so that one could see out to lessen the confined effect.
-Tardi’s use of colour was impressive with his delicate watercolour brushwork adding a poignant hue to his poppies, pools of blood and rising smoke.
+Exhibited in a darkened theatre, the low level of the light created a reverent atmosphere for the images.
+It also acted as a canopy of protection, from fading, for the original art work.
+The work was housed in a series of narrow wooden walled and roofed walk-throughs.
+Some shapes were cut into the walls so that one could see out to lessen the confined effect.
+Tardi’s use of colour was impressive.
+His delicate watercolour brushwork added a poignant hue to his poppies, pools of blood and rising smoke.

 Image from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-© 2014 Michael Hill).

-Image from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-© 2014 Dr. Michael Hill).
+Image from Landscape of Death: Jacques Tardi and the First World War exhibition (Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).

-These two exhibitions, Sacco and Tardi respectively, with contrasting presentations: open-air/ indoor; spacious/ confined; sunlight/low level artificial illumination; expansive/confined; complete/edited, served to express and communicate aspects of the texts: open, the vulnerability of soldiers out of the trenches and restricted by the narrow confines of the trenches; and time-one day or six years of living with gas masks, flame throwers, helmets, barbed wire, dampness, misery, the stench of rotting bodies, despair and the ongoing expectation of death made a memorable imprint on me.
+These two exhibitions, Sacco and Tardi respectively, had contrasting presentations:…open-air/indoor; …spacious/confined;…sunlight/low level artificial illumination;…expansive/confined;…complete/edited; …served to express and communicate aspects of the texts/open…the vulnerability of soldiers both out of the trenches and restricted by the narrow confines of the trenches;…time-one day or six years of living with gas masks, flame throwers, helmets, barbed wire…and the dampness, misery, the stench of rotting bodies, despair and the ongoing expectation of death.
+This all made a memorable imprint on me, Michael.

 Pages from my Germany journal with Tardi press clippings and sticker (© 2014 Michael Hill).

-Pages from my Germany journal with Tardi press clippings and sticker (© 2014 Dr. Michael Hill).
+Pages from my Germany journal with Tardi press clippings and sticker (©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).

 Archive of Australian Alternative Comics: 2ND SEQUENTIAL ART STUDIES CONFERENCE